Isochrone Maps with Python

-The original Digital Elevation Model (DEM) data
+1. Load and process a Digital Elevation Model (DEM)

 def _process_dem(self):